 This was a shell company with no staff, capital and operated from an accommodation address in London.

-Aircraft Components Limited was located in a rented loft in Lansdown Terrace Lane for two shillings and sixpence per week.
+Aircraft Components Limited was located in a rented loft in No.7 Lansdown Terrace Lane for two shillings and sixpence per week.

 Here he assembled the wheels, with the aid of the company’s first machine tool, a pillar drill costing around fifty shillings.